ksawicka01/WILD-seq/Barcode Whitelist Generation.md

 ## Input file
 RT-PCR is performed as described in Materials and Methods subsection 'Whitelist generation of WILD-seq barcodes' and the fastq files from the sequencing of the PCR products processed using the following pipeline to generate a table of barcodes and associated UMI counts

+The DNA library fragments have the following  format:
+AATGATACGGCGACCACCGAGATCTACACCAGCAGTATGCATGCGCTCGTTTACTATACGAT**BBBBBBBBBBBB**TGCATCGGTTAACCGATGCA**BBBBBBBBBBBB**CGGATAGAACTTTGAATCGCTTG**NNNNNNNN**AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC**IIIIII**ATCTCGTATGCCGTCTTCTGCTTG
+where:
+- B represents the WILD-seq barcode
+- N represents the UMI
+- I represents the read index

+Sequencing with a CustomRead1 primer (CCAGCAGTATGCATGCGCTCGTTTACTATACGAT) means that sequencing reads begin at the beginning of the first barcode sequence

 The following commands are based on starting from a fastq file called SLX-21864.DNAA001.000000000-KF8JL.s_1.r_1.fq.gz which is available in the Data folder.

 ## Trim 3'end of reads
-Reads are trimmed on the 3'end to remove flanking sequence after the barcode
+Reads are trimmed on the 3'end to remove the flanking sequence after the UMI
 ```
 cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC --discard-untrimmed -o SLX-21864.DNAA001.trimmed.fq.gz  SLX-21864.DNAA001.000000000-KF8JL.s_1.r_1.fq.gz
 ```